Delay67/discretize-guides/builds/warrior/banner-berserker/index.md

 * Think ahead when CC is needed and swap to Maces earlier to avoid losing invaluable <Skill name="Berserk"/> time.

 **Extra notes:**

-* If your groups <Boon name="might"/> is not 25, take <Skill name="Forgreatjustice"/>.
+- If your groups <Boon name="might"/> is not 25, take <Skill name="Forgreatjustice"/>.
 It is a bigger DPS increase than <Skill name="signetofmight"/>!
-* If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and either eat the initial <Effect name="stun"/> of <Skill name="headbutt"/> or break it with <Item id="24"/>.
+- If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and either eat the initial <Control name="Stun"/> of <Skill name="headbutt"/> or break it with <Item id="24"/>.
-* Casting <Skill name="Mending"/> for <Trait name="Peak Performance"/> is only a DPS gain if you can’t be hitting something else, use it right before the start of DPS phases but only use it during if you need the heal.
+- Casting <Skill name="Mending"/> for <Trait name="Peak Performance"/> is only a DPS gain if you can’t be hitting something else, use it right before the start of DPS phases but only use it during if you need the heal.
-* Entering <Skill name="Berserk"/> grants 3 stacks of <Trait name="Berserkers Power"/>, while <Skill name="Decapitate"/> only grants 1.
+- Entering <Skill name="Berserk"/> grants 3 stacks of <Trait name="Berserkers Power"/>, while <Skill name="Decapitate"/> only grants 1.
 You will find <Trait name="Berserkers Power"/> starting to run low when out of <Skill name="Berserk"/>, try to make sure you are in <Skill name="Berserk"/> for burn phases while also not delaying <Skill name="Berserk"/> where possible.

 </Card>
 </GridItem>